Bubblemelon/lenovo_professional_wireless_keyboard/README.md

 ```
 ## Repo Details

 `./install.sh` creates a systemd service that enables and runs lenovo_keyboard.service in the background.
-Thus your levono keyboard will not work before PID(1).
+Thus your levono keyboard will not work before PID(1), e.g. during the hard drive decryption password prompt ([LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup)).

-The keybindings in `kbdusb.c` is not linked with ASCII in the `mapkey()` function,
+The keybindings in `kbdusb.c` are not linked with ASCII in the `mapkey()` function.

 ### Main Difference from Forked Origin